The Troubling Testimony of Alonzo Mann in the Murder of Little Mary Phagan

 His own subsequent murder is not material in establishing his innocence in the matter.
 It represents what might be called the “Ox-Bow Incident” mentality.
 We so dislike vigilante justice that we have a tendency to give the benefit of the doubt to the victims of such lynchings.
 Even in a case like this where Frank’s guilt was upheld at every level of the appellate legal system we recognize his subsequent murder as an assault on the entire legal system.

 Francis X. Busch, a renowned trial attorney of a half century ago, pointed out one of the most powerful pieces of evidence against Leo Frank.
-“As has been argued in support of the jury’s verdict, that in the passage of nearly forty years since Frank’s brutal execution, not a single additional fact pointing to his innocence has come to light.”1 Busch went on to worry if Frank may have been the victim of “one of the most flagrant miscarriages of justice in American criminal annals.”
+“As has been argued in support of the jury’s verdict, that in the passage of nearly forty years since Frank’s brutal execution, not a single additional fact pointing to his innocence has come to light.”1

 The Phagan family conducted a full and complete interview in 1934 with Jim Conley, the star witness of the State against Leo Frank.
 Conley was also the man the Frank defenders settled on as the most likely murderer instead of Leo Frank.
 The Phagan relatives’ interview with Conley convinced them that Conley was telling the truth about Mary’s murder.
 Mary Phagan Kean wrote “[t]here is no way my father would have let Jim Conley live if he believed that he had murdered little Mary.”2